sysgain/informatica-p2p/README.md

 The deployment takes about 30-45 mins.
 ##Usage
 #### Connect
-After deploying the solution template we can verify the following We can verify the Informatica Signup process deployment by logging into the Informatica Cloud portal by using the credentials provided during the deployment for Informatica user name and password.
+After deploying the solution template we can verify the following:
+We can verify the Informatica Signup process deployment by logging into the Informatica Cloud portal by using the credentials provided during the deployment for Informatica user name and password.
 Please find URL for the Informatica cloud: https://app.informaticaondemand.com/ma/